Non-NHS Services – fees for private letters, certificates, medicals etc.

 Post Natal Appointments

 We will send you an appointment for approximately 6 weeks after the birth.
 We will also perform the routine 6-week surveillance check on your baby.
 Please bring the child health record book which you will be given shortly after the birth.
-If you would like an intrauterine contraceptive device fitted at this appointment, please speak to Dr Swan to arrange a longer appointment.

-Private Certificates and Medical Examinations
+Private Certificates, letters and Medical Examinations

 We can provide private examinations and certificates where appropriate.
 These are not funded by the NHS.
 Please ask at reception for the current fee.